Nossiac/mtk-openwrt-feeds/README.md

 ## What is this?

-This repo was an **unofficial** MediaTek feeds for [OpenWrt](https://openwrt.org "OpenWrt") or [Lede](https://lede-project.org).
+This repo is an **unofficial** MediaTek "feeds" for [OpenWrt](https://openwrt.org "OpenWrt") or [Lede](https://lede-project.org).
 This project is experimental, and technical support will be limited.

-In OpenWrt/Lede, a [feeds](https://wiki.openwrt.org/doc/devel/feeds "feeds") is collection of software components (applications, libraries, kernel-modules, ...) that you can integrate into your OpenWrt/Lede system.
+In OpenWrt/Lede, a ["feeds"](https://wiki.openwrt.org/doc/devel/feeds "feeds") is a collection of software components (applications, libraries, kernel-modules, ...) that you can integrate into your OpenWrt/Lede system.

 ## How can I use them?